sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ---
 **⚠️ WARNING ⚠️:**

-<pre> My hardware is inherited from Aspire E5-471G model, but with a TravelMate P246-MG (from China), anyways, I'll wanna named "E5-471MG" 😂😂😂
+<pre> My hardware is inherited from Aspire E5-471G model, but with a TravelMate P246-MG Motherboard (from China), anyways, I'll wanna named "E5-471MG" 😂😂😂

 This EFI works on the following models too: